Back

 THE SOLUTION?

-Gamify the learning process.
+Build interactivity into the learning process.

 Students LOVE getting their hands dirty.
 They learn better that way, too.
 A study conducted at Purdue University found that 8th graders who built a water purification device saw much higher test scores than those who followed a traditional lecture format.
 The proof is in the pudding.
 Hands-on learning is a powerful lever to engage students and help them internalize concepts.